nematkhan99/Fashion-Recommender/README.md

 # Fashion Recommender system

-With an increase in the standard of living, peoples' attention gradually moved towards fashion that is concerned to be a popular aesthetic expression.
-Humans are inevitably drawn towards something that is visually more attractive.
-This tendency of humans has led to the development of the fashion industry over the course of time.
-However, given too many options of garments on the e-commerce websites, has presented new challenges to the customers in identifying their correct outfit.
-Thus, in this project, we proposed a personalized Fashion Recommender system that generates recommendations for the user based on an input given.
-Unlike the conventional systems that rely on the user's previous purchases and history, this project aims at using an image of a product given as input by the user to generate recommendations since many-a-time people see something that they are interested in and tend to look for products that are similar to that.
-We use neural networks to process the images from Fashion Product Images Dataset and the Nearest neighbour backed recommender to generate the final recommendations.

 ## Introduction

 Humans are inevitably drawn towards something that is visually more attractive.
 This tendency of